TodorYBorisov/Angular-Trip-Together/README.md

         - **Edit button** is displayed and the trip can be edited
         - **Delete button** is displayed and the trip can be deleted

--  **Weather page** gives logged in users access to search for an actual weather by city name, for example based on their final travel destination
+-  **Weather page** gives logged in users access to search for weather conditions by city name, for example based on their final travel destination
     - Weather API https://open-weather13.p.rapidapi.com

 - **Create page**, each user can create their own trips: